myntra/goscheduler/README.md

 ```

 ## 9. Get Paginated Schedules by appId API
-This API get all the schedules associated with a specific application ID based on time range and status.
+This API get all the schedules associated with a specific application ID based on time range and status in a paginated way.

 It throws an error if the application Id is not registered, or if the application details are not fetched successfully.

-If the application details are successfully retrieved, the function proceeds to parse query parameters (`size`, `status`, `timeRange`, `pageState`, `continuationStartTime`) using the `parse` function.

 It handles different scenarios based on the parsed query parameters: